loveencounterflow/intertype/README.md

 * most of the time used to perform a 'lower bounds' check of Plain Old Dictionaries (objects), i.e. objects must satisfy all key/constraint checks of a given type declaration, but object may have additional key/value pairs

+## Contracts of Type Tests and the Verbs `isa`, `validate`

+* A type test (TT) is a function that accepts a single argument and returns a boolean.
+* A TT is not allowed to throw an exception or return anything else but `true` or `false`.
+* However, when called in the context of a hedgerow as in `isa.collection.of.type x`, an exception may be thrown, e.g. when `of` is preceded by a non-iterable type name (cf the non-sensical `isa.integer.of.integer 42`) or when a tyxpe name is altogether unknown.
+This is not the type test, this is the verb `isa` complaining about a malformed chain of type tests.

 ## Hedgerows